bdicicco88/SFMC-Testing/README.md

 # SFMC Testing
- Repo With Python Scripts to Help Test Salesforce Marketing Cloud
+ Repo With Scripts to Help Test Salesforce Marketing Cloud in Python, C# and Ruby